Sunny Marie Sparano

 Areas of Practice

-Sunny is Chair of the firm's Architectural, Engineering and Construction Defect Litigation Practice Group.
+Sunny is Chair of the firm's Architectural, Engineering and Construction Defect Litigation Practice Group and serves on the firm's Board of Directors.
 Sunny focuses her practice on the defense of design and construction professionals, both independently and through their insurance carriers, in complex construction defect suits asserting a variety of claims, such as building and design-related deficiencies.

 These large and complex construction defect suits often involve multiple parties in which issues of code violations, negligence, breach of contract and fraud are at issue, as well as insurance coverage claims under GL policies.
 Similarly, Sunny defends contractors and design professionals in claims involving construction site accidents.
 She also defends manufacturers in product liability actions.